 “Most people with a slipped disc respond well to conservative treatment.
 Within six weeks, their pain and discomfort will gradually lessen.”

 We have a solution to stop the pain.
 Click here to let us help you.

 What types of treatments?

 - Pain relievers.
-Take these medications only as directed by our neurologist.
+Take these medications only as directed by our Spine Specialist.
 Overuse can cause serious side effects.